Country of Origin: Barbados

 Rihanna is the world’s wealthiest female musician, primarily due to her income from Fenty.

 Rihanna donated $5 million to help combat COVID-19 around the world.

 Rihanna, born Robyn Rihanna Fenty, had a tumultuous childhood in Barbados marked by her parent’s troubled marriage and her father’s struggles with addiction.
 She overcame these challenges to achieve extraordinary early success.
 At just 16, Rihanna signed a major record contract, left high school and moved to the United States to become a world-renowned performing artist.

 She’s best known as a chart-topping, high profile entertainer, but it’s not what made her the wealthiest female musician in the world.
 When she launched her beauty line, Fenty Beauty, in 2017, it was an immediate success.
 Using New York Fashion Week as a publicity springboard, Rihanna led Fenty to a reported $72 million in sales in the first month.
 Time named her products one of their “Top 25 Inventions” of 2017.

 Her brand is known for its commitment to diversity, offering beauty products for a far wider range of skin tones than most brands.
 Her products have been credited with filling a longstanding gap in the beauty industry for darker-skinned consumers.
 Fenty makeup has been promoted with both male and female models.
 Rihanna has since expanded to luxury fashion and lingerie, offering an inclusive array of sizes and advertising her products with diverse models.

 Rihanna’s career as an entrepreneur is still young, but as with her music, she’s achieved an impressive amount in a short amount of time.
 In 2020, she launched Fenty Skin, a skincare line to accompany her makeup products.
-The initial reviews are positive.
-Only time will tell if her newest venture will be as successful as her previous ones.
+Fenty Skin was developed with Rihanna’s trademark attention to inclusivity, boosting the brand’s popularity.